natalieagus/50033-2022/_unity/1_unity_for_newborns_2.md

 >Remember to implement the callback function for the button as a `public` method else you won’t see it in the dropdown.

 # Scoring System
 A game will not be complete without some kind of scoring or reward system.
-One way to “**count**” a score is to count how many time Mario has *successfully jumped over Gomba*.
-To do this, we need to know where Gomba is at all times, and of course the **reference** to the **scoreText** GameObject.
+One way to “**count**” a score is to count how many time Mario has *successfully jumped over goomba*.
+To do this, we need to know where goomba is at all times, and of course the **reference** to the **scoreText** GameObject.

 Add these variables in `PlayerController.cs`: